syncfusion-content/uwp-docs/uwp/DataGrid/Serialization-and-Deserialization.md

 ### Serializing template column content

-By default, you cannot serialize the template content in SfDataGrid.
+By default, you cannot serialize the template content in Data Grid.
 This is the default behavior during Serialization and Deserialization operation.

 {% tabs %}
 {% highlight xaml %}